yifeng-pan/ciphers/README.md

-# mixed_vigenere
+# Mixed Vigenère Cipher
-Mixed Vigenère Cipher
+Based on "Cryptanalysis Using Nature-Inspired Optimization Algorithms" by Karel P. Bergmann.